hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 Take even an extreme case, that of an extremely ignorant Vairagi.
-Even he, when he goes into a village tries his best to impart to the villagers whatever he knows, from Tulasidâsa, or *Chaitanya-Charitâmrita* or the Âlwârs in Southern India.
+Even he, when he goes into a village tries his best to impart to the villagers whatever he knows, from Tulasidāsa, or *Chaitanya-Charitāmrita* or the Âlwārs in Southern India.
 Is that not doing some good?
 And all this for only a bit of bread and a rag of cloth.
 Before unmercifully criticising them, think how much you do, my brother, for your poor fellow-countrymen, at whose expense you have got